- The most effective way of managing the Coronavirus is apparent from observing the mortality data of the virus.

 Notice the dramatically increasing mortality by age.

 If we look at people in the 70 to 79-year-old category, they have mortality from Coronavirus that is 40 times higher than someone in the 30 to 39-year-old category.
-People above 80 have a mortality rate that is 74 times higher than those in the 30 to 39-year-old category.
+People above 80 have a mortality rate 74 times higher than those in the 30 to 39-year-old category.

 This tells us that the vast majority of deaths from Coronavirus have been the aged.
 This tells us that many, if not perhaps, people dying from Coronavirus are just having their deaths pulled forward a few years.